rickyl3/weather-app/DESIGN_CHOICES_AND_SCALABILITY.md

 # Design Decisions and How I Would Scale My Solution

 ## 0. Initial Thought Process and Context
 From reading the requirements and deliverables, I decided to try and implement the MVP(only Technical Requirements) before working on any of further features.
 This was because I was aware of the time limit of the technical assignment and I wanted to give myself sufficient time for in the case where I ran into any serious problems.
-However, I knew that I still wanted to implement at least 2 of the optional deliverables(luckily, I was able to) so I tried my best to get through the MVP as fast as possible.
+However, I knew that I still wanted to implement at least 2 of the optional deliverables(luckily, I was able to) so I focused to get through the MVP as fast as possible.

 ---